LArSoft/larsoft.github.io/LArSoftWiki/Writing_LArSoft_service.md

 ```

-Note that in both cases the service class is dependent on the framework (at very least via the *art* service macros).
+Note that in both cases the service class is dependent on the framework via the *art* service macros and the service registry.

-The user will have to choose which implementation of the service to make available in the job.
-The job configuration will include something like:
+To choose the implementation of the service to make available in the job, the configuration will include something like:

     services: {
       DetectorProperties: # this is the name of the service interface